codeforequity-at/botium-bindings/samples/fbdirect/Readme.md

 Find instructions on how to use this sample here: https://chatbotsmagazine.com/serverless-monitoring-of-your-facebook-chatbot-in-3-easy-steps-a051b4f248a8

+You have to enter the "Page ID" of the Facebook page your Chatbot is linked to in the testmybot.json file.

+You have to enter your facebook credentials in the package.json file.

 **ATTENTION**

 When running this sample code with your Facebook account from a hosted server (for example, from Amazon EC2 instance), your Facebook account will most likely get locked.
 Please make sure to run this sample from your workstation.